 Several studies have compared vegetation-based and temperature-based methods for estimating ET using remote sensing.
 For croplands, the models show a high level of agreement, but evaluations are constrained to rain-fed systems where ET is tightly coupled to plant productivity (see Biggs et al. 2015 for a review).
 In Yilmaz et al. 2014, a temperature/energy-based method (ALEXI) and vegetation-based method (MOD16: Mu et al. 2011) were compared in the Nile River Basin where agriculture is primarily watered through irrigation.
 Unlike the rain-fed studies, MOD16 performed considerably worse than ALEXI, which was attributed to the way in which soil evaporation is computed.
 In temperature/energy-based methods, soil evaporation is computed, whether together or separately with transpiration, as a function of land surface temperature (LST), while vegetation-based methods compute soil evaporation as a function of relative humidity (h).
 Land surface temperature is particularly effective at estimating soil evaporation, because it controls the rate of heat and water exchange with the atmosphere (Nemani et al. 1993).
 Like soil moisture; it varies according to soil type, land use/cover type, and time of day or season.
 Unlike soil moisture, it can be computed from readily available thermal infrared remote sensing.
 Soil evaporation in vegetation-based methods is based on the Bouchet hypothesis (Bouchet 1963), which suggests that, as the soil moisture (or soil evaporation) of a target area increases, the air above it humidifies.
 Unlike LST, h over large areas is currently available only from surface climate reanalysis.
 The highest resolution reanalysis is at 0.1° (~10 km2 at the equator), which is downscaled from a suite of coarser resolution datasets (Chaney et al. 2014).
 At 10 km2 resolution, h can be underestimated significantly, especially where dry hot air from adjacent land use/cover forces higher ET rates from cool moist air (i.e. “oasis effect”: Stull 2009), conditions commonly found over irrigated patches.
+If irrigation represents a relatively small fraction of the land surface, h over irrigated fields could also be underestimated using relatively large grid cells.

-ET is dominated by the transpiration component globally (Jasechko et al. 2013), so the potential errors inherent in the vegetation-based approach to soil evaporation may not be significant.
-However, on a regional basis, soil evaporation from irrigation can be important to energy and water balances, so addressing uncertainties in its formulation is important at that scale (Citation).
-We therefore assemble a unique dataset of ET measured over irrigated crops using eddy flux covariance and surface renewal techniques to compare temperature/energy-based methods and vegetation-based methods in a more systematic way.
+ET is dominated by the transpiration component globally (Jasechko et al. 2013), so the potential errors inherent in the vegetation-based approach to soil evaporation may not be significant for global water and energy balances.
+However, on a regional basis, soil evaporation from irrigation can be important to energy and water balances, so addressing uncertainties in its estimation is important at that scale (Citation).
+Estimates of ET from irrigated cropland are also important for water resources management and quantification of the human water footprint.
+We therefore assemble a unique dataset of ET measured over irrigated crops using eddy flux covariance and surface renewal techniques to compare automated temperature/energy-based methods and vegetation-based methods over irrigated croplands.
 In doing so, we answer three critical questions:

 1. How do weekly and seasonal ET estimates from MOD16 and SEBAL compare in irrigated areas?